 It is also posted as a menu option on the AAOKH site.

 Our goal with this tool is to facilitate the sharing of coastal conditions in combination with observations collected by members of coastal communities in the context of a changing seasonal cycle.
 This approach can help track environmental change from a community perspective.
 The tour below will give you an idea of the types of curated data AAOKH helps to share and make accessible.
-We will make future updates, so we encourage Read full story
+We will make future updates, so we Read full story

 Listen in on the KBRW radio interview on April 5, 2018 with our Utqiagvik observer Billy Adams, and AAOKH Science Lead, Donna Hauser to hear a little more about the AAOKH project.
 Read full story

 Tuesday, April 5, 7:00 pm at the Tuzzy Consortium Library, Ilisagvik College, Utqiaġvik

 Presented by Dr. Donna Hauser, UAF International Arctic Research Center.
 Join Donna as she explains the Alaska Arctic Observatory and Knowledge Hub (AAOKH), a community based coastal observing project and database of sea ice, ocean, and wildlife observations in northern communities.